lgoldstein/mina-sshd/README.md

 });
 ```
 ### `SessionListener`
 Informs about session related events.
-One can modify the session - although the modification effect depends on the session's *state*.
+One can modify the session - although the modification effect depends on the session's **state**.
 E.g., if one changes the ciphers *after* the key exchange (KEX) phase they will take effect only if keys are re-negotiated.
 It is important to read the documentation very carefully and understand at which stage each listener method is invoked and what are the repercussions of changes at that stage.
 ### `ChannelListener`
-Informs about channel related events - as with sessions, once can influence the channel to some extent, depending on the channel's *phase*.
+Informs about channel related events - as with sessions, once can influence the channel to some extent, depending on the channel's **state**.
 The ability to influence channels is much more limited than sessions.
 ### `SignalListener`
 Informs about signal requests as described in [RFC 4254 - section 6.9](https://tools.ietf.org/html/rfc4254#section-6.9), break requests as described in [RFC 4335](https://tools.ietf.org/html/rfc4335) and "window-change" requests as described in [RFC 4254 - section 6.7](https://tools.ietf.org/html/rfc4254#section-6.7)
 ### `SftpEventListener`